Hospital ward in ‘lockdown’ as armed police race to ‘stabbing’

 London hospital ward in ‘lockdown’ as armed police race to ‘stabbing’

+Man arrested after at least two people hurt and patients ordered to stay in rooms

-Armed police have rushed to a reported stabbing at Central Middlesex Hospital in London.
+Armed police have rushed to a stabbing at a London hospital as it went into partial lockdown.

+Ambulance chiefs say at least two people were hurt in what was said to be a “major incident” at Central Middlesex Hospital.

-A man has been arrested and patients were told to stay in their rooms in what was said to be a “major incident”.
+Some hospital patients were told to stay in their rooms and one man was arrested.

+An air ambulance was sent to the hospital site, as officers were said to be carrying out a search.

-A visitor at the hospital near Acton in west London tweeted: “I am at Middlesex Central hospital in the dialysis unit and we’re sheltering in safe rooms.
+A visitor at the hospital, near Acton in west London, tweeted: “I am at Middlesex Central hospital in the dialysis unit and we’re sheltering in safe rooms.
 Armed policemen are on the scene, being described as a ‘major incident’.”

 Brent police wrote: “ We’re aware of an incident at Central Middlesex Hospital in Brent.
 Armed officers are among those responding.”